hqrEdu/-ZeroToJuniorMapBravo/README.md

 Initial plan/task list:

     1. Create database
+    2. Init project
-    2. Create all model classes
+    3. Create model class
-    3. Connect db to the project using JDBC
+    4. Connect db to the project
-    4. Map objects from java to records in db
+    5. Map objects from java to records in db